 Section 14.1.
 Promotion Process.
-For any promotions taking place between the period of January 1, 2020 through December 31, 2022, the provisions of the Division of Police Promotion Policy #1002 (current issued policy as of October 1, 2019) will govern the process to be followed.
+For any promotions, the provisions of the Division of Police Promotion Policy #1002 will govern the process to be followed.

 ARTICLE 15.
 POLITICAL ACTIVITY

 Section 15.1.
 Political Activity.
 In addition to other rights, a member may participate in the Lodge Political Screening Committee which supports partisan activity.
 A member may serve on the Lodge Political Screening Committee or take such other action which would fall within such purview of said Committee provided that such activity is undertaken while the officer is off-duty and not in identifiable uniform.